Charges Of A White Collar Crime Can Jeopardize Your Future

 - Insurance fraud

 - Mortgage fraud

 - Securities and commodities fraud

-Truth, fair dealing, and innocent error are defenses to fraud.
-A customer may be dissatisfied with a product or service, but even widespread customer dissatisfaction is not sufficient to prove fraud.
+Truth, fair dealing and innocent error are defenses to fraud.
+A customer may be dissatisfied with a business’s product or service, but even widespread customer dissatisfaction is insufficient to prove fraud.
 Our attorneys focus on resolving allegations on terms favorable to our clients by engaging in talks with investigative authorities in state and federal agencies.